mariomenjr/webpack-react/README.md

-# Webpack React
+# Webpack React Template

-Showcasing basic React app without create-react-app boilerplate.
-The webpack way.
+I wanted to know what was under the hood of the create-react-app cli helper.
+I did this project to learn about it.
+Usually, I use this repo to start React-based projects.

+Feel free to clone it.